 A character actor whose sharp, offbeat presence has enlivened dozens of films and TV shows with a unique blend of neurotic charm.

-Joey Slotnick carved out a space in Hollywood not as a leading man, but as the quintessential scene-stealer.
-Emerging from the Chicago theater scene, his wiry energy and distinctive look—often framed by round glasses—made him instantly memorable.
-He first caught wider attention on the sitcom 'The Single Guy,' but it was his turn as the excitable tornado chaser 'Rabbit' in the blockbuster 'Twister' that cemented his pop culture status.
-Slotnick never settled into a single type, moving seamlessly from the sinister scientist in 'Hollow Man' to the morally complex trans woman on 'Nip/Tuck,' a role he approached with thoughtful dedication.
-His voice work, from video games to animated series, adds another layer to a career built on versatility and intelligent character choices, making him a trusted secret weapon for directors seeking a specific, compelling texture.
+Joey Slotnick played the excitable tornado chaser 'Rabbit' in the blockbuster 'Twister.'
+He emerged from the Chicago theater scene, his wiry energy and round glasses making him instantly memorable.
+Slotnick first caught wider attention on the sitcom 'The Single Guy.'
+He moved from the sinister scientist in 'Hollow Man' to the morally complex trans woman on 'Nip/Tuck.'
+His voice work spans video games and animated series.
+Slotnick built a career on versatility and intelligent character choices, becoming a trusted secret weapon for directors.

 1965–1980